javiersanzgarcia/configsBackUp/README.md

 - init.lua should be copied in ~/.config/nvim
 - Execute :PackerInstall
-- Execute in ZSH in case that you experienced a problem with Python3: pip3 install pynvim
-- Enjoy Vim configuration 🦖
+- Enjoy Neovim configuration 🦖

 [WIP]

+- Test NeoTree/NeoTerm and integration.
-- Remove NerdTree for another browser with integration LSP and Git
+- Revisit configuration for eslint and multirepos
-- Intellisense for CSS, SCSS, Javascript, TypeScript
+- Check Tmux integration or how to manage differents Tabs.
-- Custom map keys for personal 65% keyboard (allow arrows keys)
+- Revisit map keys
-- Check themes